SchoolOfCode/stage_2_step_7_tribute_page/README.md

 ## Learning Journey step 7 - Your Tribute Page

-You will now be using git and vscode to _clone_ your repository to your local machine; _update_ the existing files with your own code (from CodePen); _add, commit and push_ your changes to your brand new repository.
+You will now be using git and vscode to:
+_clone_ your repository to your local machine
+_update_ the sample HTML and CSS files with your own code (from CodePen) _add, commit and push_ your changes to your brand new repository.
 Pretty cool eh?

 <details>
   <summary>Super Secret Hint</summary>